microsoft/iot-curriculum/labs/ai-edge/speech/README.md

     pip3 install cffi pyaudio sounddevice
     ```

-## Run the Jupyter notebook
+## Run the relevant Jupyter Notebook

+This lab contains 3 Jupyter Notebooks:

+* [speech-to-text.ipynb](./speech-to-text.ipynb) - Converting speech to text
+* [text-to-speech.ipynb](./text-to-speech.ipynb) - Converting text to speech
+* [speech-translation.ipynb](./speech-translation.ipynb) - Translating speech to a different language

-To run the notebook, you first need to clone this repo, then you can launch it in Jupyter Notebooks.
+To run the notebooks, you first need to clone this repo, then you can launch them in Jupyter Notebooks.

 1. From the Pi Terminal, run the following command to clone this repo to get the Jupyter notebook: